 Cosmic Strings

 The formation of cosmic strings is somewhat analogous to the imperfections that form between crystal grains in solidifying liquids, or the cracks that form when water freezes into ice.
-The phase transitions leading to the production of cosmic strings are likely to have occurred during the earliest moments of the universe's evolution just after cosmological inflation and are a fairly generic prediction in both Quantum field theory and String theory models of the Early universe.
+The phase transitions leading to the production of cosmic strings are likely to have occurred during the earliest moments of the universe's evolution, just after cosmological inflation, and are a fairly generic prediction in both quantum field theory and string theory models of the early universe.
+Continue reading

 PHYSICS INDEX